strizzwald/blog/_posts/2017-11-20-understanding-tail-recursion.markdown

 So how can we solve this and without moving to an iterative approach?
 We can use __tail recursion__.
 Essentially, the problem with the above is not with the recursive calls but rather how each call creates a new stack frame.
 We would like to use recursion without creating a huge memory footprint on the stack.
 Tail recursion grants us this ability.

 We say that a function is using tail recursion, if its last line of execution is a recursive call.
-A function using tail recursion will perform all its calcutations before making its recursive call, this means that each recursive call does not create a new stack frame.
+A function using tail recursion will perform all its calculations before making its recursive call, this means that each recursive call does not create a new stack frame.

 {% highlight javascript %}
   // factorial.js